base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 Many NFTs are dependent on offchain metadata and images.
 Some use immutable storage locations, such as [IPFS].
 Others use traditional web locations, and many of these allow the owner of the contract to modify the URL returned by a contract when a site or user attempts to retrieve the location of the token art and metadata.
 This power isn't inherently bad, because we probably want someone to be able to fix the contract if the storage location goes down.
 However, it does introduce a requirement to trust the contract owner.

-Although challenging, it is possible to write a smart contract that contains all the necessary logic and data to generate json metadata and svg images, entirely onchain.
+Although challenging, it is possible to write a smart contract that contains all the necessary logic and data to generate json metadata and SVG images, entirely onchain.
 It **will** be expensive to deploy, but will be as cheap as simpler contracts to mint!

-In this tutorial, we'll show you how to do this to create your own fully-onchain art project, similar to our sample project [TODO LINK TO EXAMPLE HERE!].
+In this tutorial, we'll show you how to do this to create your own fully-onchain art project, similar to our [sample project].

 ---